joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/07/19/style/ai-chatgpt-online-dating.html

 **What’s Left for France’s Left?**\
-`Since winning legislative elections, a coalition of left-wing parties has done little more than squabble.
+`Two weeks ago a coalition of left-wing parties came first in the legislative elections.
 Now some wonder whether it will have any power at all.`\
 https://nytimes.com/2024/07/19/world/europe/france-left-wing-party.html

 **Kim Deal Goes Solo, and 7 More New Songs**\